davidrg/ckwin/README.md

 Compiling
 ---------

-To build C-Kermit for Windows you will need Microsoft Visual C++ 6.0 SP6 or newer (Visual C++ 2022 is the newest tested version).
-Edit `/setenv.bat` to point to your source directory then run through the following:
+To build C-Kermit for Windows you will need either Microsoft Visual C++ 6.0 SP6 or newer (Visual C++ 2022 is the newest tested version), or OpenWatcom 1.9 (other versions are untested but may work).

+Edit `/setenv.bat` and change `set root=` to point to your source directory then run through the following:

 1. Open up a console window
-2. Setup the Visual C++ environment.
-You'll want to run vcvars32.bat.
+2. Setup the environment for your compiler.
+For Visual C++ you'll want to run `vcvars32.bat` or `vcvarsall.bat` (depending on your compiler version) or `owsetenv.bat` for OpenWatcom.
 This will be where ever you installed your compiler.
 For example:

         C:\Program Files\Microsoft Visual Studio 8\VC\bin\vcvars32.bat

+   For OpenWatcom, it will be `owsetenv.bat`:

+        C:\WATCOM\owsetenv.bat

-3. CD into your source directory and run the following:
+4. CD into your source directory and run the following:

         setenv.bat
         cd kermit/k95